 Bill Decker was introduced as the Joseph J. O'Donnell '67 Head Coach for Harvard Baseball on September 26, 2012.
-He will begin his third season at the helm of the Crimson in 2015.
+He will begin his fourth season at the helm of the Crimson in 2015.

 After taking over in September of 2012, Decker led the Crimson to a 10-31 record in 2013, including a third-place finish in the Ivy League's Red Rolfe Division.
 The Crimson had three All-Ivy choices in Tanner Anderson, Mike Martin and Brandon Kregel.